ScienceLogic

 ScienceLogic is a software and service vendor.
 It produces information technology (IT) management and monitoring software for IT Operations and cloud computing.

+David Link serves as CEO of the company.

 Product

 The company's flagship product, SL1, is a singular infrastructure monitoring and AIOps platform that provides operations teams with actionable insights to predict, detect, and resolve IT problems faster.
 It works by performing discovery, dependency mapping, monitoring, alerting, ticketing, workflow automation, dashboarding, and reporting for the cloud, networks, compute, storage, and applications.

 The ScienceLogic SL1 platform monitors both on-premises and cloud-based IT assets, enabling customers who use public cloud services, such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud to manage hybrid and multi-cloud workloads.
 SL1 deployment models support on-premises and SaaS-based options.

 History

-ScienceLogic was founded in Reston, Virginia, in 2003 by David Link, Christopher Cordray, and Richard Chart.
-The company tripled its revenue growth year-over year, and had triple digit growth from 2005-2007.
+In 2003, ScienceLogic was founded in Reston, Virginia by David Link, Christopher Cordray, and Richard Chart.

 In 2008, ScienceLogic posted $5.9M in revenue.
 That same year, Inc. Magazine placed ScienceLogic on its annual list of America's 500 Fastest Growing Private Companies at #350, also including it as #42 in the Top 100 IT Services Companies.
-In 2009, the company's position on the list was #490.